-Appendix 2 -Behaviour Reflection sheet Behaviour Reflection Sheet
+Appendix 2 -Behaviour Reflection sheet

+Behaviour Reflection Sheet

 Child's name: Date:

 What happened?

 What did you do?

-Why did it happen and what part of our School Charter has not been respected?
+Why did it happen and what part of our School Charter has not

+been respected?

 What I will try to do next time to prevent this from happening:

+Miles (will be the consequence for your behavior)

 What will be the consequence for your behaviour?

+Llow will you be more reenensible next time?

 How will you be more responsible next time?